wlough/C-GLASS/README.md

 Then run the configurator using

 ```
-./configure_simcore.exe config/default_config.yaml
+./configure_cglass config/default_config.yaml
 ```

-Running simcore_config will look at all the parameters in the default config file and add them seamlessly to the proper simcore headers, and you can begin using them after recompiling simcore using CMake.
+Running configure_cglass will look at all the parameters in the default config file and add them seamlessly to the proper C-GLASS headers, and you can begin using them after recompiling C-GLASS using CMake.

 ### Parameter sets

 Using parameter sets, it becomes easier to run many simulations over a given parameter space.
-There are two types of parameter sets possible with simcore: defined and random.
+There are two types of parameter sets possible with C-GLASS: defined and random.
 Each parameter set type works the same with both global parameters and species parameters.

 #### Defined parameter sets